renovatebot/renovate/docs/usage/configuration-options.md

 - `requirements.txt`
 - `yarn.lock`

-Others may be added via feature request.
+Support for new lock files may be added via feature request.

-This feature is disabled by default.
+By default, `lockFileMaintenance` is disabled.
-If you wish to enable this feature then you could add this to your configuration:
+To enable `lockFileMaintenance` add this to your configuration:

 ```json
 {